abuturabofficial/w3-blog/content/post/google-dorking-demystified/index.md

 ### The `inpage:` operator

-It output webpages containing the specified term either in the title or in the body of the page.
+It outputs webpages containing the specified term either in the title or in the body of the page.

 ```
 inpage:"DuckDuckGo search operators"